AgustinSRG/PersonalMediaVault/README.md

 docker pull asanrom/pmv
 ```

-To run a personal media vault instance, you can create a container, which is gona  run the backend binary inside it.
+To run a personal media vault instance, you can create a container, which is going to run the backend binary inside it.

 Here is an example command to create a container: